Esoterical/voron_canbus/can_adapter/Makerbase UTC 1.0/README.md

 cd build
 cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake/gcc-arm-none-eabi-8-2019-q3-update.cmake
 make budgetcan_fw

-now plugin your UTC in boot mode and type
+now plugin your UTC in boot mode and type:
 make flash-budgetcan_fw

 After that you can reset your UTC and you can setup your can-bus similarly to a U2C or